amaitou/Born2beRoot/README.md

 within the project, you will be asked to create a `(monitoring.sh)` that runs by the crontab every 10 minutes. the script will display some information related to the system.

-> Note -> The bash script `monitoring.sh` is included within under the same name this repository
+> Note -> The bash script `monitoring.sh` is included under the same name this repository

 ### How to use **crontab**